Inane and Insane Claims for Essential Oils

 - Purifies water

 These claims are simply not tenable – (I howled laughing at the radiation claim in particular), and I will cover them in another article very soon.
-So when I wanted to examine claims for essential oils in the domain of dementia, I made very sure that I looked for academic papers to support the claims.
+So when I wanted to examine claims for essential oils for dementia , I made very sure that I looked for academic papers to support the claims.

-In this present study, we examined the curative effects of aromatherapy in dementia in 28 elderly people, 17 of whom had Alzheimer’s disease.
+In this present study, we examined the curative effects of aromatherapy in dementia (essential oils for dementia) in 28 elderly people, 17 of whom had Alzheimer’s disease.

 The mechanism(s) of action of the underlying the effects of aromatherapy are not known for certain.
 In healthy people, essential oils of rosemary and lavender are commonly used and there is at least one report showing that these oils influence feelings about a person’s surroundings.
 Moreover, lavender oil has been reported to diminish the intensity of sleep disorders.